irabbi360/laravel-vue3-spa-starter/README.md

-## Laravel Vue.js 3 SPA Stater Boilerplate
+## Laravel Vue.js 3 SPA Starter Boilerplate

 A simple and clean boilerplate to start a new SPA project with authentication, user, roles, permissions management and more features.
 This boilerplate uses the following tools: